panaverse/panaverse.github.io/README.md

 We suggest that you join the Panaverse community on Discord and Facebook, and start learning Blender skills to begin with.

-## Panaverse Community
+### Panaverse Community

 [Join the Metaverse Discord Channel](https://discord.gg/GggDkBwJDr)

 [Join the Metaverse Facebook Group](https://www.facebook.com/groups/metaverse.dev/)

-## Program Modules
+## Program Semisters

-The online program consists of seven modules (three semisters) listed below and will mainly be focused on imparting knowledge by training students to develop projects.
+The online program consists of four semisters listed below and will mainly be focused on imparting knowledge by training students to develop projects.
 The classes will mainly be taught on the weekends or after 7:00 pm (Pakistan Time) on weekdays so that everyone can attend.
 We will be using Zoom to conduct classes so that students from anywhere in the world can attend.

 [Module I: Metaverse Introduction and Theory](#module-i-metaverse-introduction-and-theory)